rubicus/rubicus.github.io/_posts/2016-09-20-repairing-tv-2.markdown

 <img src ="/img/tv-repair/newchip.jpg">

 So yeah.
 After that it was just to put it back in place, connect all the wires and hope for no smoke!
-There were no smoke, and the picture was back.
+There was no smoke, and the picture was back.
 So me happy!
 And for the end, I'd just like to add some memorable words by Darth Vader:

 "[It's working!
 It's working!](https://www.youtube.com/watch?v=AXwGVXD7qEQ)"